 Dental offices (digital plates for X-Ray contain Barium)

-The Waste Management Audit Program currently regulates over 3,600 facilities within Clark County.
+The Waste Management Assessment Program currently regulates over 3,600 facilities within Clark County.
 The method of identifying potential qualifiers for the program is based upon referrals and inspector identification.

-After receiving information from local municipalities about new businesses that may generate hazardous waste, health district inspectors visit potential sites to determine if the business qualifies for the Waste Management Audit Program.
+After receiving information from local municipalities about new businesses that may generate hazardous waste, health district inspectors visit potential sites to determine if the business qualifies for the Waste Management Assessment Program.

-Inspectors also identify businesses within their assigned inspection districts that are open, but are not currently active within the Waste Audit Program.
+Inspectors also identify businesses within their assigned inspection districts that are open, but are not currently active within the Waste Assessment Program.

-Why the Waste Management Audit Program Was Needed
+Why the Waste Management Assessment Program Was Needed

 Prior to January 1, 2001, Clark County did not have a regulatory program to monitor the waste disposal activities of businesses generating ≤ 220 lbs (100 kg) of hazardous waste per month.